Indian subcontinent is prone to catastrophic prolonged droughts, claims study

 Related: Earth barreling towards ‘uncharted territory’, climate report warns

-A new study which recreated hundreds of years of historical monsoon summer data finds the Indian subcontinent is prone to prolonged droughts that can stay for years or even decades, pointing to an increased need for preparedness.
+A new study that recreated hundreds of years of historical monsoon summer data finds the Indian subcontinent is prone to prolonged droughts that can linger on for years or even decades, pointing to an increased need for preparedness.

 The research paper written by an international team of scientists was recently published in the Proceedings of the National Academy of Science, and reveals its findings based on a newly developed record of the Indian monsoon drought history that spans much of the past millennium.